Version-Control Systems for Linux

 SVK (link)

-SVK is a Perl-based, networked, (mostly) decentralised/disconnected SCM released by Chia-liang Kao in Sept.
+SVK is a Perl-based, networked, (mostly) decentralised/disconnected VCS released by Chia-liang Kao in Sept.
 2003, using the Subversion back-end storage repository but also adding distributed branches, lightweight checkout copy management, and more-advanced merging algorithms.
-Near future plans include cryptographic signing and verification of changesets, graphical merge manager, transparent VCP integration of alien-type SCM repositories (CVS, etc.) As of v.
+Near future plans include cryptographic signing and verification of changesets, graphical merge manager, transparent VCP integration of alien-type VCS repositories (CVS, etc.) As of v.
 8.08, 2004-02, SVK was described as being in "working prototype" stage; users are cautioned that all things are subject to change.
 As of 2005-04, it was still said to be a bit flaky, probably in part because the composite SVK/SVN system is fairly "heavyweight" (a tall software stack).
 Little documentation.
 Control files are not stored inside the working directory tree, similar to with Perforce.
 Requires CGI on server end.
 Fast.
 Good integration with external merge tools.

 Code is Perl script.
 Open source (Perl Artistic Licence).